Updated: Nov 19, 2021

 Canadians love pets.
 In 2020, more than half of us shared our home with an estimated 16 million dogs and cats.

-If your one of those pet owners you've probably noticed pet food prices have been going up.
+If you are one of those pet owners you've probably noticed pet food prices have been going up.

-Pet owners are not only seeing prices rise, they're experiencing shortages as well.
+Pet owners are not only seeing prices rise, but they're also experiencing shortages as well.

 What's happening?
 No surprise here.
 The pandemic.

-Initially shortages may have been result of people "stocking up" on pet food because of the lockdowns.
+Initially, shortages may have been the result of people "stocking up" on pet food because of the lockdowns.
 Similar to the hoarding of toilet paper.